YogiBear12/Halfin/README.md

 ## Acknowledgements

+- Primarily, thanks to damontecres for creating Wholphin.
+This wouldn't be posible without you
 - Thanks to the Jellyfin team for creating and maintaining such a great open-source media server
 - Thanks to the official Jellyfin Android TV client developers, some code for creating the device direct play profile is adapted from there
 - Thanks to the Jellyfin Kotlin SDK developers for making it easier to interact with the Jellyfin server API